 Enriched Catalogs.
-The JANUS catalog currently does not contain the design rationale for the designs it contains.
+The JANUS catalog does not currently contain the design rationale for the designs it contains.
 By adding the rationale to each catalog example, designers can better understand the examples, can more easily find examples that are similar to the kitchens they are designing, and can reuse the rationale.

 Representation of the Task at Hand.
-More support to capture incrementally the task at hand is needed.
-Beyond the information contained in the construction situation, our specification component needs to be developed further to let designers articulate the specifics of their design efforts.
+More support to incrementally capture the task at hand is needed.
+Beyond the information contained in the construction situation, our specification component needs to be further developed to let designers articulate the specifics of their design effort.
 This knowledge can be used by REFLACT to filter out irrelevant information from a reusable issue base.
-An initial effort in this direction is described by Fischer and Nakakoji (1991).
+An initial effort in this direction is described in Fischer and Nakakoji (1991).